vanallenlab/moalmanac/docs/description-of-inputs.md

 `--stage` also expects a string and is intended for use to input disease stage.
 This is not functionally used within the method and only is outputted for display in the produced actionability report.

 ## Somatic single nucleotide variants
 `--snv_handle` anticipates a tab delimited file which contains somatic single nucleotide variants (snvs).
-This file should follow the guideline's set by the TCGA's [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
-Insertions and deletions can also be included in this output, the two MAFs are simply concatenated together.
+This file should follow the guideline's set by either TCGA or GDC [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Insertions and deletions can also be included in this input, the two MAFs are simply concatenated together.

 ### Example
 |Hugo Symbol|NCBI_Build|Chromosome|Start_position|End_position|Reference_Allele|Tumor_Seq_Allele1|Tumor_Seq_Allele2|Variant_Classification|Tumor_Sample_Barcode|Matched_Norm_Sample_Barcode|Annotation_Transcript|Protein_Change|t_ref_count|t_alt_count|